Tajmirkhan515/Tajmirkhan515/README.md

 <h1 align="center">Hi 👋, I'm Tajmir khan</h1>
-<h3 style="text-align: justify;" >As an NLP researcher, I have published my work in reputable journals and gained substantial teaching experience.
-My strong coding skills are reflected in the projects shared on this GitHub repository, which I now actively maintain.
-Although I initially underestimated GitHub's importance and ease of use.
+<h3 style="text-align: justify;" >I have substantial teaching experience and have published my work in respectable journals as an NLP researcher.
+The projects shared on this GitHub repository, which I now actively maintain, demonstrate my strong coding abilities.
+Even so, I initially misjudged GitHub's significance and usability.

-In addition to NLP, DSA, and LeetCode, as well as blogging (focused on OOP concepts), I have participated in international hackathons, which enhanced my technical expertise and teamwork abilities.
+Along with blogging about OOP concepts, NLP, DSA, and LeetCode, I have also taken part in international hackathons, which have improved my technical proficiency and collaboration skills.

-Before 2020, I was an Android developer with a Google Play Store account, where I published six applications.
-After beginning my MPhil studies, I decided to focus on research and academics rather than earning.
-Unfortunately, my Play Store account was later banned.
-During this time, I also developed a Java desktop application for laboratory use, further strengthening my programming foundation.
+Prior to 2020, I worked as an Android developer and published six apps on the Google Play Store.
+After starting my MPhil, I made the decision to prioritize academics and research over making money.
+Regretfully, I later had my Play Store account banned.
+I also strengthened my programming foundation during this time by creating a Java desktop application for use in a lab.

-Looking ahead, I am committed to advancing my research in NLP and machine learning using Python, developing impactful applications, and contributing to cutting-edge publications.</h3>
+I'm inspired to use Python to further my NLP and machine learning research, create useful applications, and contribute to innovative publications in the future.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tajmirkhan515&label=Profile%20views&color=0e75b6&style=flat" alt="tajmirkhan515" /> </p>